7.2 Inheritance

 - Single Inheritance Only:

-- Unlike C++, Java does not support multiple inheritance for classes.
-A child class can only have one direct parent class.
+- Unlike C++, Java forbids multiple class inheritance.
+A child class can only have one parent class.

 - Every class you create in Java automatically inherits from

-- While a parent's member fields and methods are inherited, constructors and initialization blocks are not.
-However, when a child class constructor is called, the parent class's no-argument constructor is implicitly invoked first to initialize the inherited members.
+- Member variables and methods are inherited, but constructors and initialization blocks are not.
+However, when a child class constructor is called, the parent class's default constructor is implicitly called first to help with initialization.

-In a previous chapter, we learned about the this keyword used to refer to the current object.
-Similarly, we use super to refer to the parent class from within a child class.
+In a previous chapter you learned the this keyword to refer to the current instance.
+Similarly, inside a child class you use super to refer to the parent class.

-When a child object is instantiated, the parent portion must also be created in memory.
-To facilitate this, Java mandates that the parent's constructor (super()) must be called as the very first statement in the child's constructor.
-If you don't write it, the compiler automatically inserts super(); for you.
+When a child object is created, the parent portion must also be allocated in memory so the child can fully use the inherited properties.
+Java enforces this by requiring that the parent constructor super() be called on the very first line of any child constructor.
+(If you don't write it, the compiler automatically inserts super(); on the first line.)

 class Parent {